...

 By setting a clear intention, teachers can also create a more cohesive and meaningful experience for their students, helping them to connect with the practice on a deeper level.

-For example, a teacher might watch multiple videos of a particular pose and take notes on the cues used by each teacher.
-They can then select the cues they find most effective and incorporate them into their teaching.
+You could select the cues you find most effective and include them in your teaching.
 This approach allows for continuous learning and improvement and ensures that students receive the best possible instruction.

 Proper alignment cues not only enhance the safety and effectiveness of a practice but also help students deepen their understanding of the pose and their body, leading to a more rewarding and fulfilling practice.